codacy-badger/monopoly-analysis/README.md

 |[![CircleCI](https://circleci.com/gh/sagelga/monopoly-analysis/tree/master.svg?style=svg)](https://circleci.com/gh/sagelga/monopoly-analysis/tree/master)|[![CircleCI](https://circleci.com/gh/sagelga/monopoly-analysis/tree/develop.svg?style=svg)](https://circleci.com/gh/sagelga/monopoly-analysis/tree/develop)|

 ### Boring things that you need to know
+> We are covered our repository with Apache License version 2.
+Please check out the [LICENSE.md]() for more information.

 The project is fan-made and built in the purpose of **support** the players (user) into making the decisions along the game play.

 This project can be used in non-commercial or/and non-profit purpose and requires the users to respect all the developers, copyright owner(s) and trademark owner(s).
 We are not response of trademark infringement or any legal actions against us.<br>
-Make sure that you are **forking this repository** for further inspections.
+Make sure that you are following our license.

 If you liked to use this repository in a commercial or for-profit benefits, please contact me and respective game trademark owner.